 • Provide collected information to the individual upon request

 You don’t have to be burdened by these regulations.
 The Twin State networking team is ready to assist you with your compliance needs.
-One solution we provide is Microsoft’s Office 365.
+One solution we provide is Microsoft’s Microsoft 365 (formerly Office 365).
 It offers information protection for GDPR compliance.
 Call us so we can help mediate your risk of non-compliance.

 Twin State Technical Services